RomanHauksson/databases_project/gui/README.md

 ## Neon

 We're using [Neon](https://neon.tech), a service that hosts a Postgres database for us.
+I shared the Neon project with each of you via email.
+You can't see the shared project on your Neon homepage, but you can access it directly via [this link](https://console.neon.tech/app/projects/spring-salad-20344932).

 You need to add a file `.env` that specifies the database connection string.
 Check the group chat for this.

 ```
 DATABASE_URL="..."